DRIVING/TOWING - TOWING

 It’s not just the average 4WD driver’s lack of knowledge about the behaviour of long, heavy vehicles that worries us: it’s the ad hoc braking balance issue.

-Buy a heavy caravan and it comes with electric brakes that can be regulated by the driver on the run.
+Buy a heavy caravan or fifth wheeler and it comes with electric brakes that can be regulated by the driver on the run.
 A truck and semi-trailer combination has braking that’s governed by an Australian Design Rule that prohibits any driver adjustment or modification.

 Many caravan towers like to have their trailer brakes come on in the first few millimetres of brake pedal travel, to keep the combination stretched out while stopping.

 It sounds good, but if the adjustment is too aggressive the trailer brakes have the job of pulling up the whole combination and those little stoppers aren’t designed to do that.
 Trailer brake fade or failure is an ever-present risk.